(see below for additional information)

 Students must attend in-person on the day of each exam to take it.

-Current distance learners wishing to take the NYSESLAT exams should complete this survey before June 9.
+Current distance learners wishing to take the state Science exam for grades 4 and 8, Regents exams or NYSESLAT exams should complete this survey before the date of the exam.

 Parents and guardians can access the survey by signing in with their student's district login credentials.